JamboMac9/Vending_Machine_GUI/README.md

 * Optimise the code in CardCustomer and CashCustomer so it isn't duplicated.
 * Alter CustomerDiscount code to include percentages when applying discount, rather than a set amount that changes on click.

-A key element of this project for me personally, was to keep the code clean and adhere to the pillars of OOP.
+A key element of this project, for me personally, was to keep the code clean and adhere to the pillars of OOP.

 - UML diagrams have been included to show how the project started.